 The draft Law on the Public Prosecutor's Office, which envisages that the Special Public Prosecutor's Office will be incorporated within the system of public prosecution, also introduces changes in the appointment of Public Prosecutors.
 The draft Law stipulates that a candidate who has completed legally required training at the Academy for Judges and Public Prosecutors may be appointed as a public prosecutor in a given public prosecutor's office.
-The changes also cover the specific conditions for election of public prosecutors to higher positions within the public prosecution office, including for the appointment of the Public Prosecutor leading the Special Public Prosecutor's Office and appointment of public prosecutors to serve at the Special Public Prosecutor's Office.
-In such instances, the Council of Public Prosecutors will appoint public prosecutors to higher positions at the public prosecution service, who have served only as public prosecutors and have received positive performance evaluations.
+The changes also cover the specific conditions for election of public prosecutors to higher positions within the public prosecution office, including for the appointment of the Public Prosecutor leading the Special Public Prosecutor's Office.
+In such instances, the Council of Public Prosecutors will appoint public prosecutors to higher positions at the public prosecutors will appoint public prosecutors to higher positions at the public prosecutor service, who have served only as public prosecutors and have received positive performance evaluations.
 The only exception is made for appointment of a candidate for the position of Chief Public Prosecutor of the Republic of North Macedonia, who according to the Law must have 12 years of continual uninterrupted service as a public prosecutor or at least 15 years continual uninterrupted service as a judge or lawyer in the criminal law area.
-67